National Science Foundation

 Strategies for Success (Merit Review Process Webinar)

 • The NSF motto is “ask early, ask often” don’t wait until the last minute, Program Officers (PO) assist investigators with how best to prepare a proposal to receive funding.
-[Email your PO to talk about the idea for a proposal and prepare an “elevator” speech.
+NSF tips to consider as you prepare to work with your PO.

 • Read the Program Solicitation (PS) and ask the program officer for clarifications if needed; address all the proposal review criteria, understand the NSF merit review criteria, avoid omissions and mistakes, and check your proposal to verify that it is complete.